All Episodes

 You were there.

-I got little Chairman G in there.
+But I got little Chairman Zhi in there.

-I trained So hard too.
+I trained so hard, too.

 And I was just like, I'm not, I can't do it.

-I have I have morals.
+I have morals.

 Should they do a last comic standing Olympic event?